What Not To Do When You See A Bear

 Now, I did not knock my husband over while I escaped, but I did pass him in a very brisk jog.
 He had to yell my name and tell me to STOP running.
 Luckily, the bear did not chase us and he scampered in the opposite direction.
-After much teasing by my family and retelling of my George Costanza reaction, I realized that my response to take flight was a normal impulse.However, our first instinct is not always the `right’ one.
-I see the similarity in my behaviour to that of the emotion we let take hold of us when making financial decisions.
-I knew what I was supposed to do, but George Costanza took over and all rational thought went out the window.
+After much teasing by my family and retelling of my George Costanza reaction.
+I realized that my response to take flight was a normal impulse.However, our first instinct is not always the `right’ one.
+Then I see the similarity in my behaviour to that of the emotion we let take hold of us when making financial decisions.
+I knew what I supposed to do.
+But George Costanza took over and all rational thought went out the window.

 “Wealth isn’t primarily determined by investment performance, but by investor behaviour.” – Nick Murray, Simple Wealth.